Leonberger

-The Leonberger is a dog breed, whose name derives from the city of Leonberg in Baden-Württemberg, Germany.
+The Leonberger is a giant dog breed, whose name derives from the city of Leonberg in Baden-Württemberg, Germany.

 Description

 Appearance

-This breed occurs with a generous double coat; the Leonberger is a large, muscular, and elegant dog with balanced body type, medium temperament, and dramatic presence.
-The head is adorned with a striking black mask and projects the breed's distinct expression of intelligence, pride, and kindliness.
+The Leonberger is a large, muscular, and elegant dog with balanced body type, medium temperament, and dramatic presence.
+The head is adorned with a striking black mask.
 Remaining true to their early roots as a capable family and working dog and search-and-rescue dog (particularly water), the surprisingly agile Leonberger is sound and coordinated, with both strength in bearing and elegance in movement.
 A sexually dimorphic breed, the Leonberger possesses either a strongly masculine or elegantly feminine form, making gender immediately discernible.
+The breed has webbed paws and a thick, dense double coat.